anupbatha352-png/northstar-urban-mobility-analysis/README.md

    - `NorthStar_MongoDB_Atlas.ipynb`
 3. Open any notebook in **Google Colab** (or Jupyter)
 4. Upload the `data/` folder to your Colab session
+5. For the MongoDB notebook, replace the connection string with your own Atlas cluster credentials

 ---